 The Audit Committee currently consists of Messrs.
 Kabat (Chairperson), Alperin, Kuehn and Laskawy.
-All of the members of the Audit Committee are independent directors as defined under Nasdaq's Rules 5605(a)(2) and 5605(c)(2)(A).
-The Board of Directors has determined that each of the members of the Audit Committee is an "audit committee financial expert," as defined under the rules of the SEC and, as such, each satisfy the requirements of Nasdaq's Rule 5605(c)(2)(A).
-It is the current intention of the Board of Directors to appoint Mr. Kuehn, as the Chairperson of the Audit Committee effective upon Mr. Kabat's retirement from the Board following the Annual Meeting.
+All of the members of the Audit Committee are independent directors as defined under NASDAQ's Rule 5605(a)(2) and 5605(c)(2)(A).
+The Board of Directors has determined that each of the members of the Audit Committee is an "audit committee financial expert," as defined under the rules of the Securities and Exchange Commission ("SEC") and, as such, each satisfy the requirements of NASDAQ's Rule 5605(c)(2)(A).